 He wasn’t perfect with it, but it mattered to him: he knew where the epicenter of his life was found….where he “lived.”

 It was in a personal dependence on God’s love and power.

 Through a personal relationship with God, David learned how to trust, take risks, wait, run, fight, love, weep, forgive, show mercy, repent and worship.

 He learned how to be David, the shepherd-king.

 That’s why, when it counted most and he faced Goliath, the Philistine giant, in battle, instead of listening to the hype of culture and the “approach du jour,” he turned to his life’s training to meet the challenge in partnership with a personal, very real and ever-present God.

 He acted as he had been trained and trusted God for the outcomes.

 So, from a nearby brook, he searched for and found five smooth stones for his sling.

 What do you reach for when you are in trouble?

-My hope is that you may find some insights from the Scripture for which you may reach and consider, discuss and adopt as tools against the giants in your life.
+My hope is that as you read through these pages, you may find some life-tested ideas from the Scripture for which you may reach and consider, discuss and adopt as weapons against the giants in your life.